Atlantic Charter: British Empire

-The acknowledgement that all people had a right to self-determination gave hope to independence leaders in British colonies.
-Historian Caroline Elkins said, "The independence genie was out of her bottle, and it was the Atlantic Charter that had set her free."
+The acknowledgment that all people had a right to self-determination gave hope to independence leaders in British colonies.
 The Americans insisted that the charter was to acknowledge that the war was being fought to ensure self-determination.

+Churchill rejected its universal applicability when it came to the self-determination of subject nations such as British India.
+Churchill further added that he did not become Prime Minister to administer the liquidation of the British Empire.
 In a September 1941 speech, Churchill said the charter was meant to apply only to states under German occupation, not to those that were part of the British Empire.
 Churchill and other British government figures argued that British colonies never had "sovereign rights", thus there was no pre-existing sovereign government to restore to power after the war.

-Churchill rejected its universal applicability when it came to the self-determination of subject nations such as British India.
 Mahatma Gandhi in 1942 wrote to Roosevelt: "I venture to think that the Allied declaration that the Allies are fighting to make the world safe for the freedom of the individual and for democracy sounds hollow so long as India and for that matter Africa are exploited by Great Britain...."
 Self-determination was Roosevelt's guiding principle, but he was reluctant to place pressure on the British in regard to India and other colonial possessions, as they were fighting for their lives in a war in which the United States was not officially participating.
 Gandhi refused to help the British or the American war effort against Germany and Japan in any way, and Roosevelt chose to back Churchill.
-With the help of Gandhi's opposition leaders, about 2.5 million men were recruited from British India, the largest ever volunteer force in the world, to fight for the Allies, mostly in West Asia and North Africa.
+While Gandhi launched the Quit India Movement, the British recruited about 2.5 million from India, the largest ever volunteer force in the world, to fight for the Allies, mostly in West Asia and North Africa.

+However, Roosevelt was still in principle willing to support the claims European colonies such as India to independence once the war was over, raising the issue with Churchill frequently even if Churchill refused to engage with it.
+Roosevelt encouraged other leaders such as Chiang Kai-shek to lobby over it during the war.
+He also did not support some of Churchill's proposals that he believed were intended to secure Britain's empire post-war, such as one for an expanded Mediterranean strategy that would increase British presence in the Middle East.
+Roosevelt believed that Churchill was being obstinate on the matter and refusing to recognise changing geopolitical realities.
+At the Tehran Conference in 1943, Roosevelt supported Josef Stalin against Churchill on imperial matters, such as opposing to return Indochina to France and even privately suggesting to the Soviet leader that the US and Soviet Union work together to help reform an independent India "from the bottom, somewhat on the Soviet line", although Stalin dismissed the idea.